Four new Norwegian research centres for quantum technology

 Gearing up in the global quantum race

-The Norwegian government's plan for investments in quantum technology
+The Norwegian government's initiative on quantum technology

 - Over the next five years, the Norwegian government will spend a total of at least NOK 1.1 billion on research into quantum technology.